jwelrynewone/docs/Emergency-Modules/Readme.md

 - As with any stablecoin protocol, the main risk is to be unable to maintain convertibility between stablecoins and collateral, which might affect peg.
 - In this case, governance might have to deter exits with high fees, or to freeze transactions.
 - As long as the protocol remains over-collateralized, there is no risk that it happens.
-- The protocol becomes under-collateralized if is not hedged enough by HAs, and there are not enough SLPs to over-collateralize the protocol.
+- The protocol becomes under-collateralized if is not hedged enough by LAs, and there are not enough SLPs to over-collateralize the protocol.
 - Here, we explore all the responses the protocol can give in case of distress.
 - It is interesting to note that it is most at risk when both events occur:
 - decrease in demand for leverage longs, and collateral prices drop \(or increase in the price of the asset the protocol tries to peg\).